Indirect Cost Rates

-The US Department of Education (USDE) has given TEA authority to issue indirect cost rates for independent school districts (ISDs), open-enrollment charter schools, and certain other government entities.
+The US Department of Education (USDE) has given TEA authority to issue indirect cost rates for independent school districts (districts), open-enrollment charter schools, and certain other government entities.
 To recover any indirect costs, these grantees must request and receive a new indirect cost rate for every school year.

 Grantees that receive their indirect cost rates from TEA use the rates to recover their organization-wide administrative costs of managing federal grants, such as costs related to accounting, budgeting, purchasing, auditing, and payroll processing.
 TEA allows these grantees to use indirect cost rates to recover the organization-wide administrative costs of managing state grants as well.

-- Restricted Rates - The restricted indirect cost rate is used for grant programs where the supplement, not supplant requirement applies.
+- Restricted Rate - The restricted indirect cost rate is used for grant programs where the supplement, not supplant requirement applies.
 The majority of the grants that TEA administers are subject to supplement, not supplant, and the restricted indirect cost rate is applied to them.

 In the delegation agreement, the following provisions are mandated by USDE:

-For further information on the updated ICRP data collection process, please review the November 29, 2018, To The Administrator Addressed letter (TAA).
+For further information on the updated ICRP data collection process, please review the December 5, 2019, To The Administrator Addressed letter (TAA).